 MFG’s Role in America’s Most Beautiful Automobile

-Robert Morrison, founder of MFG, is renowned for the creative development of the molded fiber glass (MFG) process for Corvette's fiberglass body.
-In 1954, the Chevrolet Corvette became the first production automobile with a molded fiber glass reinforced plastic body after Morrison convinced General Motors that reinforced plastic had a use in the automotive industry.
+In 1954, the Chevrolet Corvette became the first production automobile with a molded fiber glass reinforced plastic body after Robert Morrison, founder of MFG, convinced General Motors that reinforced plastic had a use in the automotive industry.

-Glen Warner, a 30-year MFG veteran recalls the legendary "elevator incident."
-Morrison had come to Detroit to discuss what his company could do to support GM, but the two purchasing people he was to meet were locked in discussions with suppliers about steel body components.
-As Morrison departed, the elevator opened upon Purchasing Director Elmer Gormesen, who announced that the decision went down the day before to make the car of steel.
-He explained that GM was hesitant about fiberglass because it anticipated 10,000 units, and no sufficient fiberglass capacity existed.
-Morrison assured Gormesen that MFG and Owens Corning could come through.
+Morrison had come to Detroit to discuss what MFG could do to support GM, but the purchasing folks he was to meet with were too engaged in discussions about steel body components. to see him.
+As he departed, the elevator opened to reveal Purchasing Director Elmer Gormesen, who reported to Morrison that the decision was alredy made to make the car of steel.
+He explained that GM was hesitant about fiberglass because it anticipated demand of 10,000 units, and no sufficient fiberglass capacity existed.
+Morrison assured Gormesen that MFG and Owens Corning could come through on the production.

-Morrison had other business in Detroit that day and didn't return home to Ashtabula, OH until 1:30 a.m. the next day.
-That's when he learned from Gormesen that GM had made a turnabout decision to go with fiberglass!
+The following day Morrison returned home to Ashtabula, OH to learn the news that GM had made a turnabout decision to go with fiberglass!

-When Chevrolet agreed to proceed, Morrison initiated all of the necessary financing, production facilities, engineering support, tooling and production personnel to make it happen.
-He partnered with automotive engineers as well as raw material suppliers to resolve Chevrolet's concerns about a production site, equipment and scheduling.
+When Chevrolet gave the project the green light, Morrison initiated all of the financing, production facilities, engineering support, tooling and production personnel to make it happen.
+He partnered with automotive engineers and material suppliers to resolve concerns about a production site, equipment and scheduling.

 As the cooperative process developed, the basement of Morrison's home became an impromptu design center for the 1953 Corvette fiberglass parts.
-MFG employees and GM's engineers worked side by side on a ping-pong table until suitable business space was established.
+MFG employees and GM's engineers worked side by side on a ping-pong table.

 |Corvette History by the Generations||A profile of each generation of America's Sports Car - the Chevrolet Corvette|